algorithms-in-action/algorithms-in-action.github.io/projects.md

 by students over several years and more recently Lee Naish has done some coding also.
 It is open-source with the code in a [github repository](https://github.com/algorithms-in-action/algorithms-in-action.github.io).
 The following projects aim to enhance and extend AIA.
+All are open-ended: depending on progress through the semester they may be extended.
 Students participating in these projects will be contributing to a good open-source teaching and learning tool while getting valuable software engineering experience.
 We have had excellent feedback from previous groups who have made contributions to AIA.
-As clients, we need to have good communication with groups.
+As clients, we need to have good communication with all groups.
 In developing algorithm animations we don't always have a precise idea of what will work best at the outset - often it is good to see a prototype and then give feedback on how it can be improved.
-There are also some aspects we want control over, such as the details of the pseudocode.
-Finally, we want multiple projects to be merged into a single AIA version by the end of semester, so the way things are coordinated in the github repository throughout the semester is important.
+There are also some aspects we want control over, such as the details of the pseudocode, so some changes must only be done with our explicit consent.
+Finally, we want multiple projects to be merged into a single AIA version by the end of semester, so the way things are coordinated in the AIA github repository throughout the semester is important.

-## 1. Global Issues
+## Project 1: Global Issues

 This project addresses several desirable enhancements to AIA that affect multiple algorithms.
 Some are related to making future development of the code easier, for example, adding new algorithms modules.
 Others concern the function of AIA.
+As well as writing the code for these enhancements, they must be documented in the AIA Wiki for the benefit of other programmers (including other teams this semester).

 ### Simplifying addition of new algorithms